 Private Experience

-Nagoyajo Station (Google Maps)
+Nagoyajo Station (Google Maps) Exit 7 on the Subway Meijo Line.

-The Sumo Tournament Experience is a 5-hour experience at an official Basho (Sumo tournament).
+The Sumo Tournament Experience is a 4-hour experience at an official Basho (Sumo tournament).
 On this tour, not only will you learn about many ancient Japanese traditions that have been preserved in Sumo culture, (including ritual elements such as the use of salt purification) but also get to cheer on and greet the most famous Sumo wrestlers in Japan as they enter the stadium for their big match.

 Once you are inside the stadium, you will head to your seats and learn about the fascinating history and culture of Sumo wrestling and about some of the most famous Sumo wrestlers throughout history and in Japan today.
 You’ll also have the chance to walk through the Sumo merchandising shops and get a souvenir to remember what will be a truly great experience.
 Try the energizing Sumo wrestler staple meal, Chanko Nabe stew.